White House cautions against panic as XBB.1.5 omicron subvariant spreads

 Outside the U.S., health officials have noted XBB.1.5’s apparent enhanced ability to evade immune protection.

 XBB.1.5 has been detected in 29 countries so far, according to Maria Van Kerkhove, technical lead of the COVID-19 response at the World Health Organization.
-In a briefing on Thursday, Van Kerkhove said XBB.1.5 is “the most transmissible subvariant that has been detected yet.”
+In a briefing, Van Kerkhove said XBB.1.5 is “the most transmissible subvariant that has been detected yet.”

 “The reason for this are the mutations that are within this recombinant, this subvariant of omicron, allowing this virus to adhere to the cell and replicate easily,” Van Kerkhove said.
 “We are concerned about its growth advantage, in particular in some countries in Europe and the Northeast part of the United States, where XBB.1.5 has rapidly replaced other circulating sub-variants.”